Posted on 08 April 2020 by the Information Unit (updated post)

 Find out more here.

 Controls for internet content more generally are a little bit more difficult.
-However there are lots of options out there, with software like NetNanny, SafeSurfer, Kaspersky Safe Kids, as well as hardware such as Clean Router.
-This is a good place to start looking at what options are out there.
+Spark offers its customers Net Shield, a free internet filtering tool, and Vodafone has a tutorial on how to set up parental controls on their modems.
+If you're not with Spark or Vodafone, there are lots of other options out there, with software like NetNanny, SafeSurfer, Kaspersky Safe Kids, as well as hardware such as Clean Router.

-Obviously the world of parental controls is pretty complex, with each different media platform offering different options for parents to guide their children’s viewing habits (and what would really help is using a standardised set of classifications).
+The world of parental controls is pretty complex, with each media platform offering different options for parents to guide their children’s viewing habits (and what would really help is using a standardised set of classifications).
 Still, it’s great that parents have these options, and we recommend that parents take the time to work out how parental control options work – it’s worth it.

 To comment as a guest without having to login, click inside the comment field below.
 This will reveal a field labelled "Name".
 Click in the "Name" field to reveal the "I'd rather post as a guest" checkbox.
 Tick this checkbox and then fill in your name and email address.
 You can use a nickname if you don't want to use your real name.
 Happy commenting!